 But while other states and cities have the poor infrastructure or population overload to blame, North Carolina’s greatest number of accidents are caused by simple driver error.
 When drivers are in a rush and speed excessively, or when they’re simply trying to take shortcuts to get out of traffic, mistakes can be made and accidents can happen.

-If you’ve been injured in a North Carolina car accident, contact Rhine Law Firm, P.C. today at (910) 772-9960.
+If you’ve been injured in a North Carolina car accident, contact our car accident lawyers at the Rhine Law Firm.
 Bad driving, negligence, and hurting other people are not okay, and we want to help accident victims get the compensation that they’re legally eligible for.